For women, with women

 Inequality in schools

 This is exacerbated in regions of the world where menstruation is considered dirty and degrading, and is a severe problem in poor areas where sanitary napkins are an unaffordable luxury for women.
 This is the case, for example, in many regions of India where only 12% of women use sanitary napkins because of their high price, and where their use is virtually non-existent among the lower castes.
 In these cases, women often resort to unhygienic measures to contain their menstrual flow, using old rags or cloth which are not washed regularly, because they are ashamed to make their menstruation public with the washing; or they are washed with contaminated water, so that this garment becomes another element of disease transmission.
-One of the objectives of the project we are developing with is for women to make their own sanitary pads with materials within their reach and be able to market them.
+One of the objectives of the project we are developing with Habitat for Humanity India is for women to make their own sanitary pads with materials within their reach and be able to market them.

 Many women do not exist